 Math-U-See uses a complete mastery approach.
 I will outline their system for lower grades below:

-I am not building my complete curriculum series to be as totally mastery-oriented as Math-U-See.
-My approach is more like a blend of some spiraling with mastery.
-I tend to include SOME ideas and concepts over several grades (such as addition/subtraction connection), whereas some are with mastery approach (for example addition facts or times tables).
+Math Mammoth complete curriculum series is not as totally mastery-oriented as Math-U-See.
+My approach is a blend of some spiraling with mastery.
+Math Mammoth includes and develops SOME concepts over several grades (for example, the connection between addition and subtraction or the concept of place value), whereas some topics are taught with mastery approach (for example, addition facts or times tables).